 Imagine six even countries.
-Each two have formed alliances, and these alliances might go to war with each other sometime in the future.
+Two pairs have formed alliances, and these alliances might go to war with each other sometime in the future.

 A fifth country is situated geographically in between both alliances and is being invited into both.